2015 Board of Directors:

-Eric Faddis joined the RMCA’s Board of Directors in August of 2013 and is the current Secretary.
-As a local attorney in Colorado, Eric is dedicated to serving his community in both professional and philanthropic capacities.
-After obtaining a Bachelor of Science degree in Psychology from Colorado State University and a Juris Doctorate from the University of Denver Sturm College of Law, where he served as a Senior Editor on the DU Law Review, Eric was selected for a judicial clerkship with the Honorable Judge Margie Enquist.
-Eric’s other philanthropic activities include serving as a volunteer judge for the Denver Urban Debate League and a volunteer trial attorney for the Colorado Lawyer Committee’s Hate Crime Education Task Force.
+Eric Faddis joined the RMCA Board of Directors in August of 2013.
+Eric currently serves as a Deputy District Attorney for the 18th Judicial District Attorney's Office in Arapahoe County.
+After obtaining a Bachelor of Science degree in Psychology from Colorado State University and a Juris Doctorate from the University of Denver Sturm College of Law, where Eric was Senior Editor on the DU Law Review, he was selected for a judicial clerkship with the Honorable Judge Margie Enquist.
+Eric’s other philanthropic activities include being a volunteer judge for the Denver Urban Debate League and a volunteer trial attorney for the Colorado Lawyer Committee’s Hate Crime Education Task Force.

 Rick joined the RMCA board in January, 2013.
 Rick is the Director of Sales and Marketing for Solve IT, one of our business partners.
 Rick has over 20 years of experience within the IT industry.
 Before Solve IT, Rick’s career evolved from desktop support to enterprise network support and design as well as co-founding his own IT services company.